 Emily Jarrett fell unconscious on the operating table before her C-section.
-Her blood pressure had dropped significantly after being given spinal anaesthesia, and everything went black.
+Her blood pressure had dropped significantly after being given spinal anesthesia, and everything went black.

 When she regained consciousness, her midwife’s face was the first that she saw.